Common Computer Forensic Investigations:

 Moreover, the training course has played an important role in preparing the candidates for specialized industry recognized certifications.
 At present, there are more than a few digital forensics certifications acailable.
 They range in a wide variety of topics from computer crimes against children to file system recovery to insurance and business fraud investigations.
 In file system recovery, Electronic Evidence Recovery is used to perform recovery of deleted files and emails.
 The most popular certifications are the Certified Computer Forensics Examiner Certification, Certified Hacking Forensics Investigator Certification, Certified Electronic Evidence Collection Specialist, Certified Forensics Analyst and Certified Computer Examiner Certification.

-In order to involve yourself in cyber crime prevention, it would be idyllic to obtain a certification in this particular field.
+In order tobecome a computer forensics specialist and involve yourself in cyber crime prevention, it would be idyllic to obtain a certification in this particular field.
 By gaining the certification and training, you are not only able to see the bad side of how computer crimes are committed or done; you are also able to help bring the fraudsters to court.

 Computer forensics or Electronic Evidence has quickly become an important tool and source of information for criminal investigators, corporate counsel, and even prosecutors.
 The well trained Computer forensics investigators use their skills to identify and restore formatted, deleted, corrupted or hidden files from computers or other electronic media devices while maintaining crucial data trails, time & date stamps and accurate chain of custody & controls.
 They can also obtain access to encrypted or protected data by using certain specialized software.